Otani-ibe/Recipe_Finder/README.md

    - Click on any recipe card to view detailed information.

 4. **Close Details Modal:**
-   - Click the "X" button or anywhere outside the modal to close it.
+   - Click anywhere outside the modal to close it.

 ---